Motivic classes of some classifying stacks: The gerbe of plane smooth cubics

 Recall that $\Hns$ denotes the space of smooth degree 3 hypersurfaces in $\PP^2$.
 In the last section, we saw how the class of $\BB \PGL_3$ was related to the class of the stack $[\Hns/\PGL_3]$.
 We shall now study the stack quotient $[\Hns/\PGL_3]$ more closely.
 It may be worth noting that in this section we will not need any restrictions on the base we are working over.
 The results hold over $\Spec \ZZ$.

-Since all degree 3 hypersurfaces in $\PP^2$ are smooth genus 1 curves, it seems natural to assume that $[\Hns/\PGL_3]$ is somehow related to the moduli stack $\MC{1}{1}$ of elliptic curves.
+Since all degree 3 hypersurfaces in $\PP^2$ are smooth genus~1 curves, it seems natural to assume that $[\Hns/\PGL_3]$ is somehow related to the moduli stack $\MC{1}{1}$ of elliptic curves.
 The main result of this section is that $[\Hns/\PGL_3]$ is equivalent to the neutral gerbe $\BB_{\MC{1}{1}} \UC[3]$ over $\MC{1}{1}$ associated to the 3-torsion subgroup $\UC[3]$ of the universal elliptic curve $\UC$.
-We do this by first establishing the equivalence to $\pMC{1}{3}$, the moduli stack of genus 1 curves polarised in degree 3.
+We do this by first establishing an equivalence to the moduli stack $\pMC{1}{3}$ of genus~1 curves polarised in degree~3, which we define in the next section.